hamidb80/emath/readme.md

 ```

 We made our correct AST!
 I didn't convered a lot of things like prefixes and function calls, but they are not that much hard to think of.

+## Origin
+This library originally created for the need of evaluating math expressions.
+Since `nim-mathexpr` [had this issue](https://github.com/Yardanico/nim-mathexpr/issues/7), I came to the point of creating brand new library with different approach.